 Source: PayScale, Indeed, Glassdoor

-As mentioned earlier, the average front-end developer salary in the US is $105K per year.
-This amount is also influenced, not only by the amount each company intends to pay but also by the developer’s experience.
-Likewise, a senior front-end developer in the US has an average salary of $115K.
-On the other hand, a mid-career front-end developer makes around $75K a year, and a junior front-end developer has a salary of $50K.
+As mentioned earlier, the average front-end developer salary in the US is $108K per year.
+This amount is also influenced not only by the amount each company intends to pay but also by the developer’s experience.
+Likewise, a senior front-end developer in the US has an average salary of $175K.
+On the other hand, a mid-career front-end developer makes around $105K a year, and a junior front-end developer has a salary of $65K.

-A comparison of the US frond-end developers’ salaries based on the experience
+A comparison of the US front-end developers’ salaries based on the experience

-How front-end developers’ salaries are different based on employment type?
+How front-end developers’ salaries are different based on engagement type

-When hiring a front-end developer, you have three different options based on the employment type.
+When hiring a front-end developer, you have three different options based on the engagement type.
 You can either hire a freelancer, an in-house developer, or an outsourced one.

-When a company hires a freelancer through Upwork or another platform, it pays only for the job done.
+When a company hires a freelancer through Upwork or another platform, it only pays for the job.
 Compared to the other two options, hiring a freelancer is the most affordable choice.
 Nevertheless, it has been noticed that many specific problems occur when working with a freelancer, like delays, time zone difference difficulties, or even project cancellations.
 For this reason, hiring a freelancer for a mobile app or web development might be cheaper but isn’t always a safe choice.

 On the other hand, in-house developers are directly interested in positive project results and are less likely to leave a project.
 Of course, when the company hires a full-time in-house developer, it has to offer a monthly salary and pay different financial and non-financial benefits.